• What is Copywriting?

 • About Nicki Krawczyk

-What to Look for in a Spec Ad Designer
+What Copywriters Should Look for in a Spec Ad Designer

 Remember that the designers who will be most interested in working with you are the ones who can also get something out of the arrangement.
-(Benefit to consumer!
+(As a copywriter, you know how you need to include the benefit to the consumer as part of your messaging?
+Same thing here.
 What’s in it for them?)
-So look for designers who are also looking to build up their portfolio; look for designers who have a similar level of experience.
+So, look for designers who are also looking to build up their portfolio.
+That means, you should look for designers who have a similar level of experience as you.

 Get answers to you questions about copywriting

 When you start getting some interest from your outreach to potential design partners (via Craigslist, LinkedIn, nearby design schools and universities, MeetUp groups, etc.), it’s time to start vetting the candidates.
-Think of it kind of like a job interview.
+Think of like a job interview.

 Ask them how they like to collaborate with copywriters.
 You’re looking for someone who likes to collaborate closely with you, someone who won’t mind sitting in front of a screen together as you both make changes to copy and content.
 Free and open communication and collaboration is integral to creating great work.